sst/guide/_chapters/configure-dynamodb-in-cdk.md

 Ran all test suites.
 ```

-You can build on these tests later on when you stack becomes more complicated.
+You can build on these tests later when you stack becomes more complicated.

-Next, let's add our S3 bucket for file uploads.
+For now let's move on to S3 and create a bucket for file uploads.